swisnl/filament-activitylog/README.md

 By default, the actions use the `viewActivitylog` and `commentActivitylog` abilities on the model policy.
 If the policy doesn't exist or the method is not defined in the policy, the action is shown to everyone.

-Both actions have methods to enable or disable the comment form.
-The comment form is enabled by default.
-You can disable the comment form by calling the `disableComments` method on the action.

 ```php
 <?php